 We received bills and coins.
 Paper currency comes in denominations of 20, 50, 100, 200, and 500 pesos.
 Coins come in denominations of 1, 2, 5, 10, and 20 pesos.
 Every place that we went to accepted USD, and most did not accept credit card transactions.
 We ran out of pesos near the end of our trip.
 When we paid in USD, establishments would give us change in pesos.
 To convert pesos to USD quickly, I would multiply the amount by $.05 to get the approximate USD amount.

-It was 3 p.m., and we hadn’t had lunch yet.
+It was 3 p.m., and we hadn't had lunch yet.
 Solomon recommended a place called La Floresta near the highway in Playa del Carmen, which is one hour south of Cancún.
 This outdoor restaurant had about 20 red tables with red plastic chairs that were almost all taken.
-Glanced at the menu and saw in bold letters, Ceviche.
+Glanced at the menu and saw in bold letters, ceviche.
 YESS!!!
 My favorite.
 We ordered the shrimp and octopus (pulpo) ceviche, shrimp tacos, and crab tacos.
-All of that and two waters was $17, including tip!
+All of that and two waters were $17, including tip!

 Back on the road to Tulum!